ankitects/anki-manual/src/platform/windows/display-issues.md

 # Windows display issues

 On Windows, there are three ways of content being displayed on screen.
-The the default is *software*, which is slower, but the most compatible.
+The default is *software*, which is slower, but the most compatible.
 There are two other options that are faster: *OpenGL* and *ANGLE*.
 They are faster, but they may not work, or may cause display issues such as missing menubars, blank